lincolnnguyen18/tiletogether-service/README.md

 * `git branch` to make sure your local and remote feature branches have been deleted

-## Testing Dockerfile
+## Building and running Docker container

-To test your Dockerfile, run
+To build and run your Dockerfile, run
 * `docker build -t <image-name> .` to build the Docker image
-* `docker run -dp 3000:80 <image-name>` to run the Docker image
+* `docker run -dp 3000:80 <image-name>` to connect to the server that is running on port 80 in the container from port 3000 on your machine

 To remove the Docker container forcefully, run
 * `docker ps` to get the container ID
 * `docker rm -f <container-id>` to remove the container

-# Revised something